mbaghirov85/AssessmentSS/README-IMPLEMENTED.md

 * not sure if my implementation is correct.
 As I understood this assessment generates the dll library.
 I've implemented internal methods to setup the local restful interface and startup the site on run.
 * refactored the form item names to keep the type of the objects in front of the IDs (camelCase).
 * faced with the GitKraken bug when it removes the current branch and modified files if some of the files are blocked and you are switching to another branch.
 * added test cases using AI.
-Will check them all later to revise the code behind.
-Almost all processes fine except a few performance-related ones.
+Revised them and understood the logic.
+Fixed the problem with the performance tests.
+HTTP contexts were not handled properly.
+Now all tests passess as expected.

 ## High level site map